Sentinel surveillance

-Sentinel surveillance is the "monitoring of rate of occurrence of specific diseases/conditions through a voluntary network of doctors, laboratories and public health departments with a view to assess the stability or change in health levels of a population".
+Sentinel surveillance is monitoring of rate of occurrence of specific diseases and conditions through a voluntary network of doctors, laboratories and public health departments with a view to assess the stability or change in health levels of a population.
 It also describes the study of disease rates in a specific cohort such as a geographic area or subgroup to estimate trends in a larger population.
 In zoonotic diseases, sentinel surveillance may be in a host species.

 Purpose

 A sentinel surveillance system is used to obtain data about a particular disease that cannot be obtained through a passive system such as summarizing standard public health reports.
 Data collected in a well-designed sentinel system can be used to signal trends, identify outbreaks and monitor disease burden, providing a rapid, economical alternative to other surveillance methods.

 Method

 Sentinel systems involve a network of reporting sites, typically doctors, laboratories and public health departments.
 Surveillance sites must offer: